 If your suppliers or ingredients have changed, you will need to review your allergen management and labelling in line with your HACCP or HACCP-based FSMS.
 See Allergen labelling for food manufacturers for further guidance.

-Machinery and equipment that has been idle may need inspection and testing to ensure it is capable of normal function.
+Machinery and equipment that has been idle may need cleaning, inspection and testing to ensure it is capable of normal function.
 Metal detection and temperature probe equipment may need recalibration in line with the manufacturer’s instructions and your HACCP plan.
 Computer systems, date coding and ingredients labelling may need to be updated.

 By law, food business operators must ensure that food handlers receive the appropriate supervision and training in food hygiene.
 This should be in line with the area they work in and will enable them to handle food in the safest way.
 In the UK, food handlers don't have to hold a food hygiene certificate to prepare or sell food.